israelElad/InstaAutoAIPost/README.md

 ## Instagram API Best Practices & Anti-Ban Measures

-To reduce the risk of Instagram bans or rate limits, this project now follows best practices from the [instagrapi usage guide](https://subzeroid.github.io/instagrapi/usage-guide/best-practices.html):
+Despite following best practices from the [instagrapi usage guide](https://subzeroid.github.io/instagrapi/usage-guide/best-practices.html), Instagram currently blocks this automation flow.
+The notes below remain for historical reference:

 - **Consistent IP Address:** Instagram is less likely to flag activity if requests come from a consistent IP.
 Since dedicated proxies are not free, we moved all AWS resources to the Israel region (`il-central-1`) to ensure requests originate from the same country as your account.
 This helps reduce suspicious login attempts and ban risk.
 - **Delays Between Requests:** The code is designed to mimic real user behavior by adding random delays between requests.
 This helps avoid triggering Instagram's anti-bot systems.
 - **Session Reuse:** Instead of logging in with your username and password on every run, the project uses session storage and reuse.
 This mimics how a real device stays logged in, further reducing suspicious activity.

-For more details and advanced anti-ban strategies, see the [instagrapi best practices guide](https://subzeroid.github.io/instagrapi/usage-guide/best-practices.html).
+For more details and advanced anti-ban strategies, see the [instagrapi best practices guide](https://subzeroid.github.io/instagrapi/usage-guide/best-practices.html), but be aware that the official app and Android automation options (e.g., Insomniac) are currently more viable.

 ---